Say hello to Jerri Babin, the vice president of reliability and sales operational strategy for National Oilwell Varco (NOV).

 NOV is the largest global manufacturer of oilfield equipment.
 It builds, repairs and services equipment for every segment of the upstream supply chain.
 Jerri’s division focuses primarily on the land and offshore drilling equipment.

-In our conversation, we spoke with Jerri, who was honored with a GRIT Award back in March, about having “the right people on the bus,” setting clear expectations and being willing to challenge the status quo.
+In our conversation, we spoke with Jerri, who was honored with a GRIT Award, about having “the right people on the bus,” setting clear expectations and being willing to challenge the status quo.

 JERRI BABIN: I was sitting in a leadership meeting discussing areas in need of improvement in our division.
 Four of the five areas were in sales support.
 At that time, I was in a project management role, but I knew this was the job I wanted.
 After convincing my new boss (and myself) that I could change “sales prevention” into sales support, I took on the challenge.